Cecilia Moreau

-Cecilia Moreau (born 5 December 1976) is an Argentine politician, currently serving as National Deputy representing Buenos Aires Province since 2015, and as President of the Chamber of Deputies from 2022 to 2023.
+Cecilia Moreau (Buenos Aires, 5 December, 1976) is an Argentine politician, currently serving as National Deputy representing Buenos Aires Province since 2015, and as President of the Chamber of Deputies from 2022 to 2023.
 She is the first woman to hold that position.
 Previously, from 2007 to 2011 and again in 2015, Moreau served as a member of the Buenos Aires Province Chamber of Deputies elected in the First Electoral Section.

 A longtime member of the Radical Civic Union (UCR), Moreau left and joined the Renewal Front in 2014.
 Since 2019, she has sat in the Frente de Todos parliamentary bloc in the Chamber of Deputies.
 She is the daughter of prominent UCR leader Leopoldo Moreau, a former President of the Chamber of Deputies.

 Early life

 Cecilia Moreau was born on 5 December 1976 in Olivos, a suburb in the Greater Buenos Aires conurbation.
 She is the daughter of Leopoldo Moreau, a prominent Radical Civic Union leader who served as president of the Argentine Chamber of Deputies and as the UCR's presidential candidate in 2003.
 She has four siblings, one of which, Carmela, is also active in politics.

 Moreau became politically involved from a young age.
 She followed her father's footsteps in joining the UCR, and in 2001, she was appointed secretary general of the Juventud Radical.
 From 2005 to 2008, she was secretary of political action in the Radical Committee of Buenos Aires Province.